 A competitor analysis does have the potential to impact your work in positive ways.
 The problem isn't so much with the information, but with the amount of time spent collecting the information relative to the benefits received.
 Fortunately, there is an easier way

 Talking to Your Colleagues May Be Better than Research

 A more efficient way than online research to get information about competitors is to talk to your colleagues.
 Find out what they know.
 Not only will it be a faster way to get information, but you’ll probably get more relevant, actionable information.
 While talking to colleagues is a step in the traditional competitor analysis process, under this scenario, talking to your colleagues is where you begin (and possibly end) the process.
 Based on what you learn from your colleagues, you'll decide what to do next, which may, or may not, involve doing further research.

 It is reassuring to create detailed profiles of your competitors.
 However, if the information you amass will not impact your decision to apply to a funding opportunity or how you plan to approach the proposal, it isn't worth doing.
-In comparison, through the process of talking to your colleagues, you are gathering kernels of information, deciding what you need to know more about, and acting in an intentional manner to get the information you actually need to make decisions.
+In comparison, through the process of talking to your colleagues, you are gathering kernels of information, deciding what you need to know more about, and collecting the information you actually need to make decisions.

 Focus on Being Responsive to the RFA

 If you ask funders why a proposal did not get funded, 9 times out of 10 you’ll be told it was because the proposal wasn’t responsive.
-The request for applications (RFA) is you guide, and when it comes down to writing a winning proposal it’s the only thing that matters.
+The request for applications (RFA) is your guide, and when it comes down to writing a winning proposal, it’s the only thing that matters.